 Marijuana is a Schedule VI substance under the North Carolina Controlled Substances Act.
 Schedule VI drugs have been determined to not fit into the ordinary I-V scheduling.
 This means that North Carolina deems marijuana unsafe under direct medical supervision and risky to public health.
 It also states that cannabis has no acceptable medical uses and has a high likelihood of physical and psychological dependence.

 Recreational cannabis is still highly illegal in North Carolina.
-There are many severe penalties associated with buying, selling, using, or cultivating cannabis in North Carolina, so be sure to avoid buying, selling, or using it there.
+Per North Carolina marijuana laws, there are many severe penalties associated with buying, selling, using, or cultivating cannabis in the state, so be sure to avoid buying, selling, or using it there.
 Here’s a quick breakdown of the penalties before we jump into North Carolina’s medical marijuana program.

 - Less than 1.5 oz: misdemeanor.
 Up to 45 days in jail.
 Up to $1000 in fines